evansroy/react-todo-list/README.md

 # Features
 The to-do list application includes the following features:

-Add new items to the to-do list
+- Add new items to the to-do list
-Remove items from the to-do list
+- Remove items from the to-do list
-Mark items as completed
-Filter items by completed status
+- Edit Items from the to-do-list
 # Usage
 To add a new item to the to-do list, enter a task in the input field at the top of the application and press enter.